splunk/public-o11y-docs/apm/span-tags/cmms.rst

       :width: 60%
       :alt: This image shows the cardinality check for a Monitoring MetricSet.

-.. note:: Splunk APM replaces dots with underscores in dimension names for MMS time series.
+.. note:: For standard MMS Splunk APM replaces dots with underscores in dimension names for MMS time series.
+For histogram MMS underscores are preserved.
 .. _inferred-service-mms:

 Generate a Monitoring MetricSet with a custom dimension for an inferred service